 - Previous in series: The Pattern That Feels Like ‘Just Who I Am’ — basins, the attractors that feel like identity

-- Next in series: Where You Always Break Under Pressure — fault lines, the structural fractures where stress concentrates
+- Next in series: Where You Always Break Under Pressure — cascades, the structural fractures where stress concentrates

 Discover how your twenty harmonies are organized — and where your centering path leads.